HomeVertebratesSloth

 Taxonomy

 Sloths belong to the order Pilosa, which also includes the suborder Vermilingua (anteaters).
 Pilosa is part of the superorder Xenarthra.
-The six extant species of sloths are divided into two extant families: Bradypodidae (three-toed sloths) and Choloepodidae (two-toed sloths).
+The six species of sloths are divided into two extant families: Bradypodidae (three-toed sloths) and Choloepodidae (two-toed sloths).

 Three-toed sloths belong to the genus Bradypus, which comprises four species: the brown-throated, pale-throated, maned, and pygmy three-toed sloths.
 Two-toed sloths belong to the genus Choloepus, which includes two species: Linnaeus’s two-toed sloth and Hoffmann’s two-toed sloth.